Last updated on January 13, 2023

 Wort, Boggart Auntie

-We’re into the single digits now, and to greet us is none other than Wort, Boggart Auntie.
+We’re into the great cards now, and to greet us is none other than Wort, Boggart Auntie.
 The only thing I like more than this card’s name is its art.
 Wort is a very simple commander that just brings goblins back from your graveyard to your hand, which means it’s goblin tribal for us!

 You might notice the “fear” keyword on Wort, Boggart Auntie’s oracle text.
 Fear is a pretty rare and unused keyword that makes it so that the creature can’t be blocked except by artifacts or black creatures.
 This dodges most things you want to get through, but it isn’t like commander damage is your win condition anyway if your opponent has some random black creature.